hatashiro/kou/SPEC.md

 ### Keywords

 ```
-import as let fn if else for in
+import as let fn if else for in new
 ```

 ### Literals